Water Safety: 5 Steps for Swimming Pool Safety

 4 Ways to Ensure Swimming Pool Safety

 1. Fence It In—According to Healthychildren.org, the main benefit of a pool fence is simply to limit access.
 Only adults should allow someone into the pool, so a child can’t just wander into the pool area.
 A good pool fence should enclose your entire pool area and be at least 4 feet high.
+Contact a fencing wollongong contractor to build a fence for you.
 Make sure your fence is climb resistant.
 You don't want to have anything alongside the fence which can be used to help climb over.
 The fence should not have footholds or handholds that could help a child climb up it.
 If there are vertical slats in the fence, they should be no more than 4 inches apart.
 Because chain link fences are very easy to climb, they are not recommended as pool fences.
 If chain link must be used, the diamond shape should be no larger than 1 ¾ inches.
 The fence should extend all the way to the ground.

 2. Install Alarms—Protect doors leading to your pool with an alarm.
 Install an underwater alarm that alerts you when something hits the water.
 Make sure you can hear the alarm from all areas of your home, especially inside your home.